The U.S. mental health system treats all mental illness as short-term, easy to solve problems of ‘behavior’.

 “Mental health problems are rampant in local jails, often because the illness was a primary factor in the offensive conduct.
 The cost of caring for and supervising mentally ill inmates makes them two to three times more expensive to house.
 Once released, they often stop taking their medications, which lands them in trouble with the law and back behind bars.”
 NYT FEB.
 27, 2017

 An alarming trend has emerged giving private prison profiteers control of person’s fate for life, not just the term of a prison sentence.

 The CEOs who built billion dollar empires as partners in ‘tough on crime’ policies are adapting to prison reforms by re branding themselves ‘treatment’ providers.

 They see the collapse of our public mental health system as an opportunity

 to expand and profit from long-term psychiatric hospitals, civil commitment centers, and ‘correctional’ treatments.

 Correct Care Solutions, formerly known as GEO Care, a spin-off of GEO Group, has deep roots in the private prison industry.
 Although the company has shifted and changed numerous times over the last few years, CCS currently runs seven “treatment” facilities in Florida, Texas and South Carolina, including five mental health facilities and two civil commitment centers.

 See more at: Incorrect Care

 It seems there are as many ways of doing “Wordless Wednesday” as there are bloggers.

-I define ‘wordless’ as non-verbal, which is why I include music in my #WordlessWednesday post.
+I define ‘wordless’ as non-verbal, so I add music in my #WordlessWednesday post.